-This is a donation-based, no-frills autism networking event focused on providing self-sustaining solutions for adult autistics after their caregivers have passed on.
-The forum welcomes all members of the autism community who are interested in and/or developing solutions for adult autistics; international experts and pioneers are welcome but they have to pay for their own travel expenses.
+This is a donation-based, no-frills autism event focused on providing self-sustaining solutions for adult autistics after their caregivers have passed on.
+The forum welcomes all members of the autism community who are interested in and/or developing solutions for adult autistics; international participants are welcome but they have to pay for their own travel expenses.

-If you are a caregiver, you can propose your plans and team up with other caregivers to create your own projects, organisations or funds.
-If you are a service provider, you can promote your services, projects and causes.
+Caregivers and VWOs, you can propose your plans and team up with other caregivers to create your own projects, organisations or funds.
+You will have chances to go up on stage to share.

 Status: Interest has been registered, proposal is being discussed.
 Details of this event may change based on feedback.

 There is no need to register formally for an event, but you will have to join an announcement-only WhatsApp group.
 This is where we will send out the event announcements as well as the links for participating in audience submission/up-voting.

 Event 1: Roundtable on Inclusive Equality & Empowered Partnership

 Representatives of the local autistic community will be invited to join a panel to share how caretakers can form an equal partnership with them (i.e. Inclusive Equality) to create sustainable solutions, so that they can continue to thrive even after their caretakers have passed on.
 Unlike a visible physical disability, autistics have a different way of thinking and confront a different situation due to their invisible disability.
 Hence, they require approaches that are different from most other disability communities.